IBM/CAST/docs/source/cast-big-data/cast-search.rst

 Installation
 ------------

-Installation of the `CAST Search` plugin is performed through the `ibm-csm-bds-kibana-*.noarch` rpm:
+Installation of the `CAST Search` plugin is performed through the |csm-kibana| rpm:

 .. code:: bash